Polymer stress growth in viscoelastic fluids in oscillating extensional flows with applications to micro-organism locomotion: Flows around flexing objects

 In Fig.\ \ref{fig:fl_sig} (a) we plot the strain energy density $\tr\sig$ for low amplitude ($A=0.5$) and high amplitude ($A=5)$ flexors during the downstroke of the motion for $\De=1.$ All results are shown after the flow has equilibrated to a periodic state at $t\approx 10\lambda.$ We note that the stress is localized at the tips of the flexors during the motion.
 It has a much larger scale for the large amplitude case.
-The spatial distribution of stress is much more symmetric about the flexor for the low amplitude case than in the high amplitude case.
-The low amplitude case corresponds to $\Wi=1$ and the high amplitude case corresponds to $\Wi=10.$ According to Fig.\ \ref{fig:LAOE_4roll}(a), $\Wi=1,\;\De=1$ is well in the linear regime, but $\Wi=10,\De=1$ is in the transition region between linear to exponential.
+The spatial distribution of stress is more symmetric about the flexor for the low amplitude case than in the high amplitude case.
+The low amplitude case corresponds to $\Wi=1$ and the high amplitude case corresponds to $\Wi=10.$ \change{Suggested by the theory developed for pure oscillating extension, shown in} Fig.\ \ref{fig:LAOE_4roll}(a), the values $\Wi=1,\;\De=1$ are well in the linear regime, whereas $\Wi=10,\De=1$ are in the transition region between linear to exponential.

 To understand why the stress concentrates preferentially near the tips of the flexors we examine the flow near the tips.
 In \cite{li2019orientation} we showed that stretching near the tips of translating cylinders led to large concentrated stresses beyond a critical $\Wi$.
 To identify the critical $\Wi$, we identified a quantity called the maximum stretch rate as the maximum real part of the eigenvalues of the operator $\Str[\u]\C\equiv\left[\nabla\u\C+\C\nabla\u^T\right].$ The term $\Str[\u]\tauB$ arises in the upper-convected Maxwell equation, Eq.\ \eqref{ucderiv}, and the eigenvalues of $\Str[\u]$ define the define the growth (or decay) rates of stress due to stretching (or compression) along particle paths.
 The solution to the eigenvalue problem $\Str[\u]\C=\nu\C$ is $\C=\v_i\v_j^T,$ $\nu_{ij}=\mu_i+\mu_j,$ where $\mu_i$ is an eigenvalue of $\nabla\u$ with corresponding eigenvector $\v_i.$ We define the maximum stretch rate $\nu$ at a point defined by